 Before you roll your eyes at another trendy-sounding diet, there are a few things you should know about the F-Factor Diet.
 No, the F doesn't stand for a four-letter word that you might yell when restricting foods in an effort to lose weight.
 It stands for fiber.
 Yes, that's right, plain ol' fiber.

 The weight-loss program was created by Tanya Zuckerbrot, RD, almost by accident.
-"I pursued a fiber-based approach for fiber's clinical benefits," the New York-based dietitian tells LIVESTRONG.com, noting that her goal was to help lower patients' cholesterol levels and help diabetic patients manage their blood sugar.
+"I pursued a fiber-based approach for fiber's clinical benefits," the New York-based dietitian tells LIVESTRONG.com, noting that her goal was to help lower people's cholesterol levels and help people with diabetes manage their blood sugar.
 "What I had not anticipated was weight loss," she says.

 "Across the board, all of these patients were losing weight.
 They were living their lives normally, enjoying meals at their favorite restaurants, drinking alcohol and getting healthier in the process.
 This was the birth of the F-Factor Diet."

 How Does the F-Factor Diet Work?

 While it might sound like the magic bullet dieters everywhere are looking for, the F-Factor Diet is all about eating a balanced diet with an emphasis on fiber intake, Natalie Rizzo, RD, tells LIVESTRONG.com.

 The eating plan prescribes eating three fiber-rich meals and a snack every day, as well as filling up on lean protein and healthy, complex carbohydrates.
 The target fiber number?
 At least 35 grams per day.

 Read more: Signs and Symptoms of Too Much Fiber in the Diet